Ce contenu n'est pas disponible dans la langue sélectionnée.

 • Select one of the following options:

-• To install or update packages to match the latest version available for your profile from any enabled repository:
+• To synchronize IdM packages to the latest version available from any enabled repository:

 After you update the IdM packages on at least one server, all other servers in the topology receive the updated schema, even if you do not update their packages.
 This ensures that any new entries which use the new schema can be replicated among the other servers.